The Jack A. Roth Fellowship

 - All candidates must be fluent in English.

 The deadline to submit an application for the Fellowship is December 1st, 2017.
 In addition to a formal online application, candidates will also be required to upload the following materials:

 - Letter of support from his/her current attending surgeon or future department chair/division chief.

-- One to two page narrative to include: (1) what they hope to accomplish during their fellowship at the host institution; (2) how they will utilize the skills they have learned at their home institution; (3) relationship of the planned study to the applicant’s prior experience, preparation and professional goals; and, (4) statement of future career goals.
+- One to two page narrative to include: (1) what they hope to accomplish during their observational fellowship at the host institution; (2) how they will utilize the skills they have observed and will implement at their home institution; (3) relationship of the planned study to the applicant’s prior experience, preparation and professional goals; and, (4) statement of future career goals.

 Review Process/ Award Funding

 AATS Graham Foundation’s Fellowship Review Committee will review all applications and notify candidates of its final decision within 45 days of the application deadline.
 Applications will be graded on all aspects of the award criteria.
 Top candidates will be required to participate in a Skype interview with the Review Committee.

 One international fellow per year will be awarded $15,000 or two North American fellows per year will be awarded $7,500 each to defray travel and living expenses incurred during the fellowship.